 We know you can't rely on symptoms alone to tell the difference between celiac disease and gluten intolerance.

-That's because both gluten intolerance and celiac disease can cause similar symptoms in people.
+And that's because both gluten intolerance and celiac disease can cause similar symptoms in you.

 So the first step to figuring out if what you have is gluten intolerance is to test for celiac disease.